 Since many Muslims associate lotteries and casinos as forms of gambling that should be avoided to protect against their potentially addictive nature, it can cause problems if one wishes to participate in them strictly for charity purposes only.
 Many scholars advise Muslims intending on donating to charities through such activities or companies that deal with them (like lottery tickets) to first seek advice from an imam or scholar before participating to avoid giving anything haram without realizing it since there may be hidden elements within these activities which make them impermissible according to shariah law.

 Although gambling is considered a grey area, it is widely accepted among Muslims.
 The government allows it to take place, but only in casinos.
 It is not allowed at home or for individuals.
 However, it’s also considered a basic human right that the state must respect, protect and fulfill.
 The UN Declaration of Human Rights states that “everyone has the right to enjoy himself in any way that does not harm others.”
-Many forms have been practiced throughout history – dice games, card games such as online blackjack, lotteries, etc., which have all served as means of entertainment and recreation before being legalized for various purposes such as raising revenue for the state treasury or funding science projects, etc.
+Many forms have been practiced throughout history – dice games, card games, lotteries, etc., which have all served as means of entertainment and recreation before being legalized for various purposes such as raising revenue for the state treasury or funding science projects, etc.

 Gambling can be seen as part of man’s desire for stimulation and excitement – however, due to its potential risks.
 Islam emphasizes moderation even in seemingly harmless activities.
 Wherever negative aspects are associated with something, Islam encourages us to avoid them altogether instead of taking a moderate approach, thus creating more harm than good (i.e., playing golf during Ramadan).
 It should also be mentioned that Islam prohibits betting on anything involving chance because this involves pure speculation (which is haraam according to Muslim scholars).
 In contrast, other forms like horse racing involve some skill which makes it allowable under Islamic law despite money transactions.